 Master's Programme in Mechatronic System Design

-Intense competition is putting pressure on machine builders to deliver machines with higher output, reduced operating cost, and increased safety.
+Intense competition is putting pressure on machine builders to deliver machines with higher output, reduced operating costs, and increased safety.

-In this programme you will acquire extensive knowledge in the fields of design, hydraulics, control, dynamics and the simulation of machines.
-You will also become familiarised with programming and the application of numerical methods, both required in different fields of mechanical engineering.
+In this programme, you will acquire extensive knowledge in the fields of design, hydraulics, control, dynamics and the simulation of machines.
+You will also become familiar with programming and the application of numerical methods, both required in different fields of mechanical engineering.

 All sessions of the programme are also available online.
 You can participate in the programme according to the MOOC (Massive Open Online Course) principle.

 Mechatronic System Design

 Master of Science in Technology

 Next regular admission